ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ### Location limitation

-If you add a `Location` limitation and point to the same location, the user is able to publish content directly under the selected Location, but not anywhere deeper in its subtree of location.
+If you add a `Location` limitation and point to the same location, the user is able to publish content directly under the selected location, but not anywhere deeper in its subtree of location.

 ### Subtree of location limitation